Public Service Co. of North Carolina

 Members of the public may also file written statements about this matter with the Commission.
 You can do this via email here.
 Or you can mail a statement to the Commission at the address below.
 In either case, be sure to include the docket number in the subject line.
 Consumer statements become an official part of the record and will be publicly available on this website within two or three days.

 To see documents about this proceeding, go here.

 The Public Staff of the North Carolina Utilities Commission is investigating this matter on behalf of the using and consuming public.
 You can make a statement or ask a question of the Public Staff here.

 The Commission has also scheduled an expert witness hearing for this matter, which will be held October 18, 2021, starting at 2:00 p.m.
-Members of the public may attend this hearing but will not be allowed to speak.
-This hearing will be held in Commission Hearing Room 2115 in the Dobbs Building, 430 North Salisbury, Raleigh.
-Weapons are prohibited, and everyone must pass through a metal detector.
+This hearing will be held remotely via Webex.
+Members of the public may observe the hearing via a YouTube link that will be available on this website the day of the hearing.